 Anna DiMarco has been a physiotherapist for over 30 years.
 She initially entered into the profession because of her fascination with the human body, physical movement and the body’s innate ability to heal itself.
 The human body, although absolutely magnificent in its own realm, however, may not have been enough to sustain her interest for 3 decades.
 What really captured her attention very early in her career and what has become her passion professionally is the potential and magnificence of the human being in full expression....mind, body and spirit.
 The question that fuels her passion these days is ultimately “How can we achieve our full potential regardless of the particular circumstances we find ourselves in?”

 Anna’s professional practice has focused primarily on musculoskeletal injuries (bones, muscles, joints) across the lifespan and across a wide spectrum of physical capacities.
-She has worked with people with children as young as 3 and seniors as old as 100 years old.
+She has worked with people with children as young as 3 and seniors as old as 100.
 She has worked with clients who will never leave a wheelchair and with clients who have become world-class athletes.
-She has worked with clients who she first met as physically abled humans and who over the course of their professional relationship, have become permanently disabled either by illness or trauma.
 Through it all, Anna has marvelled at the levels of self-compassion, self-love and resilience her clients have demonstrated.
 Anna fully appreciates that although we may be physically programmed to survive, our souls can push us to thrive and flourish regardless of the circumstances we find ourselves in.

 Outside of her work, Anna enjoys time with her husband and their growing blended family and extended families.
 She loves the outdoors and can be found in a local forest almost any day of the week either on foot, on bike or on snowshoes.
-She enjoys spending time in the mountains of Whistler for downhill skiing, hiking and mountain biking.
-Anna remains committed to a daily practice of journalling, stillness and mindful movement.
+She enjoys spending time with her husband and family in the mountains of Whistler for downhill skiing, hiking and mountain biking.
+Anna also remains committed to a daily practice of solitude, journalling, stillness and mindful movement.